BlagojaBudzak/pytorch-from-scratch/README.md

 One of the key features of this repository is the visualization of the model's decision boundaries.
 These plots illustrate how the neural network separates different classes in the feature space.

 - **Decision Boundaries:** We map the prediction landscape to show where the model draws the line between classes.
-- **Confidence Intervals:** (Optional) Visualizing the certainty of predictions in different regions.

 ![Decision_boundaries](images/Decision_boundaries.png)
 Figure 2: Visualization of the result (plotted Decision Boundaries)